happysolucki/cocoa-puffs/README.md

 ### Install

-This widget can be installed from [alo.works](https://alo.works) using your preferred package manager.
+This widget can be installed from [alo.works](https://alo.works) or by installing the deb from the Releases tab using your preferred package manager or filza.

 ### Setup